Yume-Labs/update-royalties/README.md

 OS X, Linux, Solaris, or most other things that aren't Windows.
 If not, you'll need to work out how to do some of this stuff on your CLI.

+You're also going to need perl (5, not Rakudo) installed, as well as cpanm (this can be installed with `cpan App::Cpanminus` on most perl distributions), and Metaboss (link above).

 First, you'll need to decode the mint list for your NFT using metaboss:

 ```